dominikhartl/KHcontroller_V3/README.md

 To achieve higher accuracy and reliability, I use 0.012 molar HCl, commercial devices usually use higher molarity.
 Why exactly 0.012? - Because that's 5 ml of 37% HCl in 5 L of reverse osmosis water, and it's easy to prepare.

-In my case, the device is controlled and the data visualized on a Raspberry Pi Node-RED dashboard and I use ngrok to make the whole setup accessible over the internet, but you can build your own solution.
+In my case, the device is controlled and the data visualized on a Raspberry Pi Node-RED dashboard, but you can build your own solution.
 The data is transmitted via MQTT.

 Why is this device so accurate/reliable?
 Things I've tested over time that make a big difference in accuracy:
 - Low acid concentration: the lower the concentration, the smaller the effect of errors during titration (e.g., air bubbles).